furybee/chrome-tab-modifier/README.md

 # Website Settings

-This Chrome extension allows you to automatically set some things on a website, such as renaming the title, changing the icon or pin the tab.
+This Chrome extension allows you to automatically set some things on a website, such as renaming the title, changing the icon or pinning the tab.

 ## Install